rdepena/rpiProjects/simon/README.txt

-Simon memory game for the r-pi using the GPIO to handle buttons and LEDs
+Simon memory game using the GPIO to handle buttons and LEDs